 The Montana Asthma Control Program Online Training offers OPI renewal units to school staff and coaches and Licensing Credits to Childcare Providers.

-The School Nurse Mini-Grant Program was created by the Montana Asthma Control Program to enable school nurses, Head Start health nurses, and health educators who work in schools with no school nurse in Montana to work towards creating asthma friendly schools.
+The School Asthma Mini-Grants was created by the Montana Asthma Control Program to enable school nurses, Head Start health nurses, and health educators who work in schools with no school nurse in Montana to work towards creating asthma friendly schools.
 Grant money ($500 for individuals and $1500 for groups of three or more) is provided to nurses to enable them to provide school-based asthma management and training.

 Athletes with Asthma and Wildfires